bascurtiz/orpheusdl-spotify/README.md

 ## Known Issues

 *   Rate-limiting.
-30 seconds pause in between downloads is recommended, when you download more than ~20 tracks in one-go.
+30 seconds pause in between downloads is recommended, when downloading > ~20 tracks in one-go.<br>
 If not, 1 second will suffice.

 ## Known Limitations